erichards52/Master-Project/README.md

 ## BenchmarkTable.R

-This takes the resulting abundance tables produced from each classifier and tallies as well as performs analytical tests.
+This takes the resulting abundance tables & outputs produced from each classifier and creates the tables found in BenchmarkTables & taxTables.
 All data considered is sample data designed to benchmark the classifiers with previously known/realised content.
 This script could theoretically be used to analyse other data if changed accordingly.

 ----------------------------------------------------------------------------------